 As to the technical details, the newly released card is made from Samsung’s V-NAND flash memory, which has a maximum read speed of 95MB/s, and the card adheres to the UHS-1, Class 10 U3 speed class.
 As to the pricing and availability, the 265GB Evo Plus Micro SD card will start to ship in June, and it sells at $249.99, which equals approximately $1 per GB plus a 10-year warranty.

-The Galaxy S7 and S7 Edge came out in February, and each has two onboard storage options of 32GB and 64GB, but both bring back the option of Micro SD card slot, which lets users add extra storage with up to 200GB.
+The Galaxy S7 and S7 Edge came out in February, and each has two onboard storage options of 32GB and 64GB, but both bring back the option of a Micro SD card slot, which lets users add extra storage with up to 200GB.
 You can check some of the best micro sd cards for galaxy s7 from online shopping sites like Amazon or eBay.
-Now three months later, Samsung rolled out this 256GB card, the intention is more than obvious.
+Now three months later, Samsung rolled out this 256GB card; the intention is more than obvious.

 Think about it, if you can carry the entire 10 seasons of Friends or Smallville on your smartphone, how fabulous could that be?
-To make this happen, an iPhone of 64GB edition might not be enough, but the situation becomes different if you own an Android phone with the option of Micro SD card slot.
-You just need to convert your DVD collections of Friends, Smallville, or the most recent TV Shows from DC Comics, like the Arrow, the Flash, the Supergirl, and the Legends of Tomorrow, or whatever it could be.
+To make this happen, an iPhone of 64GB edition might not be enough, but the situation becomes different if you own an Android phone with the option of a Micro SD card slot.
+You just need to convert your DVD collections of Friends, Smallville, or the most recent TV Shows from DC Comics, like the Arrow, the Flash, Supergirl, and the Legends of Tomorrow, or whatever it could be.

-And it is not hard to find a software application cable of doing that, just search the internet, and you will see a sea of options.
-But, to help killing your pains on making choices on which one to go, I recommend you the very DVD converter software I’ve used for the last 5 years and will be sure to continue using in the years to come, which has all the bells and whistles to convert any DVD into correct video formats for playing back on all the mainstream mobile devices like smartphones, tablets, game consoles, and PDAs etc.
+And it is not hard to find a software application cable for doing that, just search the internet, and you will see a sea of options.
+But, to help to kill your pains in making choices on which one to go, I recommend to you the very DVD converter software I’ve used for the last 5 years and will be sure to continue using in the years to come, which has all the bells and whistles to convert any DVD into correct video formats for playing back on all the mainstream mobile devices like smartphones, tablets, game consoles, and PDAs, etc.